mvdom/mvdom/README.md

   }

   postDisplay(){ // (optional) called after the view.el is added to the dom (in the next event loop)
-    // Good place to do non UI post work, or loading/displaying async views.
+    // Good place to do non UI post work, or loading/displaying async sub views. display(new SubView(), first(this.el, 'content'), 'empty');
-    // NOTE: for 0.6.x, still have to have the null before Config (here 'empty'), later will be removed display(new SubView(), first(this.el, 'content'), 'empty');
   }